The moduli spaces of presymplectic forms on almost abelian Lie algebras: The sets and : Complex eigenvalues

-The remaining part of the matrix, represented by the $*$, is again alternating $2$-$N_{\mathbb{C}}$-lower Toeplitz and $N_{\mathbb{C}}$-skewsymmetric. \end{coro} \begin{proof} Follows easily from Lemma \ref{secondlemmacomplex} \end{proof} The previous Lemmas give an idea of the shape of the quotient space in the right hand side of (\ref{bijectionquotientspacecomplex}).
-We get a particularly nice description of such quotient space for the case of maximal possible rank in Proposition \ref{canonicalformsreal}.
-But before proving that Proposition we answer the following question: what Jordan normal forms $\mathcal{J}_{N_{\mathbb{C}}}$ admit solutions of a given rank $R$ for equation (\ref{transposepermutationequation})?
-In light of the previous results it will be convenient to consider the Jordan normal the following order:
+The remaining part of the matrix, represented by the $*$, is again $2$-$N_{\mathbb{C}}$-upper alternating Toeplitz and $2$-$N_{\mathbb{C}}$-skew-symmetric. \end{coro} \begin{proof} Follows easily from Lemma \ref{secondlemmacomplex} \end{proof} The previous Lemmas give an idea of the shape of the quotient space in the right hand side of (\ref{bijectionquotientspacecomplex}).